SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_1_Instructions.md

 ### Step 1 -  Introduce the pool (tank)

+Pools encode state variables in GoldSim.
+This type of variables are the most important ones.
 Select a pool element, change its name, fix the units to liters (l) and flow units to liters per hour (l/hr).
-This is a particularly important step, since GoldSim enforeces unit consistency.
+Selecting units is an important step, since GoldSim enforces unit consistency.

 ### Step 2 -  Set upper bound for tank

+Introduce a data element and set the upper bound to 30000 liters.
+As in the previous case, remember to set the units and name the data element properly ('Tank_capacity').

+Open the Tank element and set the upper bound to 'Tank_capacity', the name of the data element.

 ### Step 3 -  Hose flow rate